The Rise and Fall of KREYOS

 All R&D, firmware, hardware, software App personnel are from Pro’s solutions company Viewcooper Corp.
 As you guys know, we only had a goal of $100K USD when we launched the campaign, we had no way of knowing that we would sell $1.5MM USD in such a short period.
 So after the campaign ended, we had to immediately pay 50% ($52*20000)/2=$520,000 USD, part of which was $150,000 worth of LCDs that been already been paid for) of the invoice to Pro’s company VIEWCOOPER to begin manufacturing.

 During this period of time, Pro and Alex constantly made us believe that the SHARP’s LCD of the watch is always out of stock, as Pebble and Nike is booking up the entire Sharp’s manufacturing line.
 They claim that there is only 1 line that manufactures the small Sharp LCDs, and the other lines manufacture LCD TVs.
 They also told us that the LCD’s booking time is usually 4–6 months just for the 2nd batch of LCDs to arrive unless we order and stock now.
 So we became worried because this will be a major problem if we start scaling.
-Judging from how well we did on Indiegogo, we expected our marketing team to be selling it very well on our own eCommerce channels as well.
+Judging from how well we did on Indiegogo, we expected our marketing team to be selling it very well on our own web channels as well.
 So we placed our 2nd order of LCDs for 20k Units and followed by 44,000 units of LCDs, for a total of 64150 pieces of LCDs, of which we paid a total of $966250.
 Now with all we were are sitting on 44,000 pcs of LCDs — $660,000 of worthless LCD inventory. )

 MID AUGUST 2013

 They kinda screwed up as it wasn’t ready when the Indiegogo campaign ended, so I rushed over to the Philippines to see what the hell is going on.
-We were losing so much potential sales after we completed our IGG campaign and the eCommerce site is still not ready.
+We were losing so much potential sales after we completed our IGG campaign and the web store is still not ready.
 I had no idea that the time I flew was the worst time of the year to fly to Philippines.
 The moment I arrived, one of the worst typhoons hit the Philippines.
 I got stranded in Manila for a few days as we were not able to travel due to the mass flooding all over the city.

 We had to risk our lives to drive 3 hours all the way to Subic (a province in the Philippines) where we encountered heavy floods and broken bridges along the way.
-We reached our destination to find the developers cramped in a small, almost inhumane working space still working on the eCommerce site.
+We reached our destination to find the developers cramped in a small, almost inhumane working space still working on the site.

-Upon returning to Manila, I got to meet another Singaporean friend who has a small team of programmers and customer support personnel to manage his eCommerce business in a shared office.
+Upon returning to Manila, I got to meet another Singaporean friend who has a small team of programmers and customer support personnel to manage his business in a shared office.
 After figuring out the costs in Philippines is WAY cheaper compared to the US, I decided to share a new office space with my friend and setup a small team of Customer support reps in Philippines -Manila.
 This is how we came to setup our Philippine office.

 We finally finished with our simple renovation of the office.
 We hired our first customer support employee — Katrine, whom many of you have exchanged emails with in the past.
 We have since expanded our customer support team from there to around 5 full time customer support personnel.